 I sometimes have to laugh when people make comments saying that it’s not very minimalist of me to have so many readers on my blog, or it’s not minimalist of me to have that many people in my Facebook group.

 My response is always the same.
 I’m minimising my possessions and commitments so that I can maximise somewhere else.
 Minimalism isn’t just about subtraction.
-In fact it’s more about addition than it is about subtraction.
-It’s about adding more of the significant pursuits in life by removing any of the things that are distracting me from that.
+In fact, it’s more about addition than it is about subtraction.
+It’s about adding more of the important pursuits in life by removing any of the things that are distracting me from that.

 So how do I manage that?
 It’s always a question of, does this align with my mission?
 Does it align with how I can move minimalism forward?
-And if it does and I have the capacity to do it, because I’ve minimised elsewhere, then I’m all for it.
+And if it does and I can do it, because I’ve minimised elsewhere, then I’m all for it.

 Has minimalism changed your relationship with money?

 Yes, definitely.
 Minimalism changed my view of how much money I needed.
 We lived pay cheque to pay cheque despite significant pay increases over our married life.
-We were never able to get ahead financially and I could never figure out why.
-Until I started pursuing minimalism and figured out it’s because I just keep on buying things.
-Whatever I’d make, I’d just spend it.
+We were never able to get ahead financially, and I could never figure out why.
+Until I started pursuing minimalism and figured out, it’s because I just keep on buying things.
+Whatever I’d make, I’d spend it.